Ilhasoft/voices-of-youth/docs/users/source/permissions.rst

 The main concept behind the access control management is the group (or, if you prefer, profile).

 Basically, there are two categories of groups: the **group** itself and the **template group**.
-You mught be wondering: what’s the difference between them?
+You might be wondering: what’s the difference between them?

 * **group** - This is where we insert users and automatically the user inherits all the permissions associated with it.